 Parent-Teacher Conferences

 Parent-Teacher conferences are held three times a year.
-The first conferences are held the first reporting period, at which time student goals are discussed with parent and teacher input.
+The first conferences are held at the end of the first reporting period, at which time student goals are discussed with parent and teacher input.
 The first conference is the ideal time to discuss student needs and strategies to ensure academic, physical, and social growth.
-Subsequent conferences are held the next two reporting periods.
+Subsequent conferences are held at the end of the next two reporting periods.
+Parents may be required to attend a 4th parent conference if the student is in danger of not being promoted to the next grade level in order to formulate a retention or retention prevention plan.

-arents may schedule parent conferences to discuss student grades and progress.
+Parents may schedule parent conferences at any time throughout the school year (with timely notice to the teacher) to discuss student grades and progress.
 The classroom teacher may schedule parent-teacher intervention conferences for students who are not meeting the grade-level standards.

 Teacher Qualification Information